tylerapritchard/TESSGI_Tut_Step0/Step0.md

 ### Now, the last thing that our introduction tutorial requires is for lightkurve to be installed

+#### <u>Stretch Goal #1.5: Install Lightkurve with `conda` instead of `pip`</u>

+Assuming that you performed <u>Stretch Goal #1</u> above, you can install lightkurve with conda (instead of using pip as below):

+`! conda install lightkurve -y`

+(if this installs a different python you may need to restart your Jupyter notebook from the terminal)

+This is following the best practice of using only a single environment/package manager where possible.
+And, if you started up Jupyter notebooks after creating and activating a new `TESS` environment, this will install lightkurve into your `TESS` environment.

+#### Otherwise, we can install Lightkurve using the built-in python pip package manager

 To do this, enter the following command in the text box:

 `! python -m pip install lightkurve --upgrade`

-##### <u>Stretch Goal #1.5: Install Lightkurve with `conda` instead of `pip`</u>

-Assuming that you performed <u>Stretch Goal #1</u> above, this can be done with:

-`! conda install lightkurve -y`

-(if this installs a different python you may need to restart your Jupyter notebook from the terminal)

-This is following best practices to use only a single environment/package manager where possible, and if you started up Jupyter notebooks after creating a new `TESS` environment this will install lightkurve into your `TESS` environment.

 This command can be executed using the Run button (or shift+return/enter).
 If this is successful, a number of lines of debug should pop up in a cell below this and end in the line (you may have to scroll through the cell) "Successfully installed ..." followed by a list of packages installed, e.g.:

 ![install lightkurve](images/jupyter-instlk.png)

 ## Congratulations!
-Now, you should be able to run the [introduction to TESS tools and tutorials notebook](https://heasarc.gsfc.nasa.gov/docs/tess/TESS-Intro.html "An introduction into the tools and tutorials available for the analysis of TESS data"), other [TESS tutorials]([Data Analysis Tools - TESS Science Support Center](https://heasarc.gsfc.nasa.gov/docs/tess/data-analysis-tools.html)),  and start exploring TESS data!
+Now, you should be able to run the [introduction to TESS tools and tutorials notebook](https://heasarc.gsfc.nasa.gov/docs/tess/TESS-Intro.html "An introduction into the tools and tutorials available for the analysis of TESS data"), other [TESS tutorials](https://heasarc.gsfc.nasa.gov/docs/tess/data-analysis-tools.html),  and start exploring TESS data!

 #